salt-extensions/salt-extension-copier/docs/topics/testing/writing.md

 ### Unit tests

 #### Setup and basics
-In your test files, you usually import the modules to to test directly.
+In your test files, you usually import the modules to test directly.

 In the simplest case, if your module does not reference any Salt-specific global dunders, you can just call the function you want to test: